-Analytical module description
+• Analytical module description

-2nd Cycle Integrated Project in Electrical and Computer Engineering Credits: 6 Semester 3 IST-UL Compulsory: Yes Format (hours) Tutorial hours 14 Private study 154

-The project is initially defined by the supervisors or under the supervisors' guidance.
+2nd Cycle Integrated Project in Electrical and Computer Engineering Credits: 6 Semester 3 IST-UL Compulsory: Yes Format (hours) Tutorial hours 14 Private study 154 Contents: The project is initially defined by the supervisors or under the supervisors' guidance.
 It can be carried out individually or in groups, and take place at IST or outside IST (universities, research centers or companies).
-The following modalities are possible:

-- Scientific project: an in-depth and academically rigorous analysis of a scientific, technological or management challenge.
-May include experimental and/or computational work. - Company project: individual project focused on a specific challenge posed by a host company that requires a solution or analysis targeted for short term implementation. - SCOPE project: multidisciplinary team work based on real and complex problems/challenges posed by companies or other institutions that require inputs from students from different courses of IST or the University of Lisbon.

-The integrated project may fall within one of three modalities: 1.
+The following modalities are possible: Scientific project: an i management challeng n-depth and academically rigorous analysis of a so e.
+May include experimental and/or computational v cientific, technological or work.
+Company project: indir requires a solution or a vidual project focused on a specific challenge posed analysis targeted for short term implementation. d by a host company that SCOPE project: multidisciplinary team work based on real and complex problems/challenges posed by companies or other institutions that require inputs from students from different courses of IST or the University of Lisbon.
+Objectives: The integrated project may fall within one of three modalities: 1.
 Scientific project, 2.
 Company project and 3.
 SCOPE project.
-Learning objectives will depend on the specific project, but in general students should:

-- apply the knowledge acquired during their degree to undertake a project of a scientific, technological or management nature. - extend their knowledge to areas not covered in their degree. - search, obtain, compile and summarize information (scientific, technical, legislation, interviews, polls) relevant to the project plan and execute experiments, analyse and interpret data, develop mathematical models, perform computer simulations - develop Critical and Innovative Thinking, Intrapersonal and Interpersonal Skills. write and orally present and discuss a technical report.

-For project types 1 and 2 a report must be submitted for evaluation and discussion by a juri of (at least) two professors.
+Learning objectives will depend on the specific project, but in general students should: apply the knowledge acquired during their degree to undertake a project of a scientific, technological or management nature. extend their knowledge to areas not covered in their degree. search, obtain, compile and summarize information (scientific, technical, legislation, interviews, polls) relevant to the project - plan and execute experiments, analyse and interpret data, develop mathematical models, perform computer simulations develop Critical and Innovative Thinking, Intrapersonal and Interpersonal Skills write and orally present and discuss a technical report.
+Assessment: For project types 1 and 2 a report must be submitted for evaluation and discussion by a juri of (at least) two professors.
+Recommended texts: